dukt/social-docs/en/registration.md

 By default, the plugin automatically maps the `email` and `username` Craft user fields with the `{{ email }}` profile variable, this way new users already have their email address set, with their email as username.

-The field mapping can be customized for each provider by creating a `craft/config/social.php` config file:
+The field mapping can be customized by creating a `craft/config/social.php` config file:

     <?php